kurtnelle/DnsTube/README.md

 * Support for Cloudflare API tokens
 * Support for IPv6
 * Check for updates
-* Dotnet Core, command line utility that can update cloudflare based on multiple gateway/ip configurations (windows only)
+* Dotnet Core, command line utility that can update cloudflare based on multiple gateway/ip stack configurations (windows only)

 ### Next Up:
 * Run as a Windows service